TheKittieKatt/Information-Insights/Toolhead Testing/Unofficial/Rapid Burner/README.md

 Rapid Burner is similar to the Dragon Burner, it is just taller to give room for UHF hot ends.
 Another notable difference is that while you can just bolt on a DB after building it, for RB you will have to assemble it in steps when mounting it.

 Up to this point (3/20/2025), I have not found a lighter and smaller tool head for UHF hot ends.
 I have run this toolhead for over a year now with no issues and wonderful results.
 While not the easiest to assemble or simplest of designs, it does function very well once assembled and working.

+Something else worth noting weight wise in comparison to the official testing.
+This does have LEDs installed as well as Cartographer and a limit switch.
+So this is full operating weight.

 Part Cooling Fans:  4010 Blower Fans x2